samawati/kokopelli-c/README.md

 ### Todo (hopefully someday since I am currently done as it is):

 - PCB library porting from python to lua
+- Combine preview window with code window while maintaining an option for docking and undocking when required.
 - Fix clock.lua demo, hour hand is distorted!
 - Fix parallel processing of render tasks
 - Implement background dynamic rendering so that voxels are optimised for final export and display